swaptacular/swpt_accounts/protocol.rst

   `AD record`_\s MAY be related, or exactly the same.
 In
-  particular: 1) An empty TH record MAY be created each time a new AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated TH records MAY be removed as well.
+  particular: 1) An empty TH record MAY be created each time a new AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated TH record MAY be removed as well.